liferay/liferay-docs/discover/analytics-cloud/articles/02-getting-started/01-managing-data-sources.markdown

 analytics data on user interactions with Liferay DXP Pages and Assets.
 Second, you need profile data on the users themselves.
 Analytics Cloud can sync these two kinds of data so that you can see not only how users are interacting with your site, but also who those users are.
-First, however, you need to provide it with appropriate data sources.
+First, however, you must provide it with appropriate data sources.

 Both kinds of data can be obtained from a 7.0 or 7.1 Liferay DXP instance.
 If